REGULATING THE LEGAL PROFESSIONS

 For more information see a table of the statutory functions the Lord President exercises in regulating the legal professions.

-Senior judges responded to this consultation pointing out the need for the regulation to remain independent of the Government and Parliament to ensure that the rights of citizens and the rule of law are protected.
-Improvements can be made within the practice of the system without removing the regulatory powers of the Lord President and the independence which he safeguards.
+Senior judges responded to this consultation pointing out the need for the regulation of the legal profession to remain independent of the government and parliament to ensure that the rights of citizens and the rule of law are protected.
+The senior judiciary consider that improvements can be made within the practice of the system without removing the regulatory powers of the Lord President and the independence which he safeguards.

-Read a summary of the response submitted by the senior judges.
+Read an executive summary of the response submitted by the senior judges.

 Read the full response submitted by the senior judges.